 Grounded in Practice Credit Hours

-While Sunbridge does not have a foundation study requirement for our students, our Elementary Teacher Education program gladly accepts completion of either this 6-day retreat or the entire 10-month Grounded in Practice program for transfer credit or to fulfill supplemental hours.
+While Sunbridge does not have a foundation studies requirement, our Elementary Teacher Education program gladly accepts completion of either this 6-day retreat or the entire 10-month Grounded in Practice program for transfer credit or to fulfill supplemental hours.

 Cost